degide/degide/README.md

 ## Skill Set :muscle:

-These are some of the technologies that I use or have worked on in the past:
+These are some of the technologies that I use or have worked on in the past times:

 <table>
   <tbody>